 - Selected to participate in the Alabama Bar’s Leadership Forum program as a member of the 2012 class.

-- Named a “Litigation Star” for the state of Alabama in the 2017-2020 editions of Benchmark Litigation.
+- Named a “Litigation Star” for the state of Alabama in Benchmark Litigation.

 - Named a Super Lawyer for the state of Alabama by Mid-South Super Lawyers magazine.

 - Named a Rising Star for the state of Alabama by Mid-South Super Lawyers magazine.

 - Appointed to serve as Editor-In-Chief of the American Bar Association’s Tort Trial and Insurance Practice Section Law Journal for the 2012-2013 and 2013-2014 fiscal years.